hpssjellis/machine-learning-gearbots-jer/price-list.md

 ## GearBots Machine Learning Engineering Design STEM Class

+# GearbotsBC Registration for invited students is at  https://www.gearbots.org/academy-tuition/

 # Must have the following, contact Mr Dirom if this is going to be a problem